Australia: The Land Where Time Began

 As a result of his studies of the red kangaroos response to drought he realised that the Dreamtime stories and songs were actually based on a deep understanding of the red kangaroos adaptations to the harsh climate (Newsome, 1980).
 He noticed that of the 14 places he had found to be refuge areas of the red kangaroo during drought, places with grassy plains near the range margins, that receive runoff from the ranges and so receive more water than the open plains, and stream lines, 10 were also sacred sites connected with the Ara myths.

 The arrival of cattle in the area had a number of effects on the native animals.
 The smaller species of macropod disappeared, but the red kangaroo expanded its range onto the treeless open plains once the water from bores was available, and the grazing of the cattle caused the growth or green shoots on plants that had been cropped, greatly increasing the favourite food of the red kangaroo, and their numbers increased greatly.
 The new habitat, on exposed plains where temperatures got very high during the day and with no trees to provide shade, spermatogenesis was impaired in the male kangaroos, as well as reduction in the size of the testosterone-producing interstitial cells.
 In the hot weather the numbers of females that had ovulated without becoming pregnant increased.
 This effect of hot weather occurs in other mammals, as well as loss of secretions from the pituitary gland.
 The red kangaroos that had occupied the new country, as it became available after the availability of water and increased amounts of green food, had a much reduced ability to breed.
-Among the Aborigines, hunting was prohibited in these refuge areas, and for some distance around them, that were associated with Ara, conservation many thousands of years before the word existed, also a clue to how these "primitive" people survived, sustainably, on the driest vegetated continent on earth.
+Among the Aboriginal People, hunting was prohibited in these refuge areas, and for some distance around them, that were associated with Ara, conservation many thousands of years before the word existed, also a clue to how these "primitive" people survived, sustainably, on the driest vegetated continent on earth.
 These sacred sites would now be called a network of conservation reserves in prime habitat.

 Coping with heat

 In the hot climate of central Australia the animals need to deal with the heat generated by their metabolic processes, but also a high heat load from the environment, where air temperatures can reach 40oC and solar radiation can reach as high as 126oC.
 As with most marsupials, kangaroos have a comparatively low standard metabolic rate, SMR, 70 % of the mean for mammals, and a low body temperature, an advantages in a hot, dry climate, as there is less metabolic heat to dissipate.
-Like the camel, though to a lesser degree, the red kangaroo can allow its body temperature to rise during the day, discharging the excess heat at night., dropping it by 1-3oC soon after dawn, rising 10oC during the day, 35-37oC (McvCarron & Dawson, 1989).
+Like the camel, though to a lesser degree, the red kangaroo can allow its body temperature to rise during the day, discharging the excess heat at night, dropping it by 1-3oC soon after dawn, rising 10oC during the day, 35-37oC (McCarron & Dawson, 1989).

 The problems dealing with the external heat load is much greater.
 The red kangaroos rely on their mobility to find nutritious, succulent food and the sparse shade of bushes.
 Red kangaroos are not found around rocky outcrops or caves, relying on the shade from small saltbushes and mulga bushes, where the temperature is usually 32-38oC, with humidity of about 20 %, when the solar radiation reaches 60oC.
 Evaporative cooling is enabled by the airflow under the bushes, the large subcutaneous veins of the forearms allowing the blood to dissipate heat to the passing air.
 They also keep activity to a minimum, and they may stand under the shelter, with their tail drawn under them, to get it out of the sunlight, while allowing the air to circulate around their bodies.
 Their pale colour also aids by reflecting part of the sunlight.
 The fur of the red kangaroo is finer, as well as being more than 3 times as dense as that of the euro, about 62 fibres/mm2 compared with the 20 fibres/mm2 of the euro.
-This fur increases the insulation of the fur by a large amount, in windy conditions, whether the weather is hot or cool (Dawson & Brown, 1970).
+This fur increases the insulation of the fur by a large amount, in windy conditions, whether the weather is hot or cools (Dawson & Brown, 1970).

-These mechanisms reduce the heat load and the need for for evaporative cooling, which also saves water.
-When further cooling is necessary their are 3 ways of achieving evaporative cooling, used when the air temperature is high or they have been active, panting, sweating and spreading saliva on the skin of their forearms.
+These mechanisms reduce the heat load and the need for evaporative cooling, which also saves water.
+When further cooling is necessary there are 3 ways of achieving evaporative cooling, used when the air temperature is high or they have been active, panting, sweating and spreading saliva on the skin of their forearms.
 Panting is the most important of these methods of heat reduction.
 In experiments with red kangaroos and euros, the temperature was increased from 25oC to 45oC.
 In both species the respiration rate increased 15-fold.
-The respiration under these conditions began thorough the nose, the nasal epithelium providing the evaporative cooling surfaces, open mouthed panting began when the air temperature was increased still further, the evaporative cooling taking place on the surfaces of the throat.
+The respiration under these conditions began through the nose, the nasal epithelium providing the evaporative cooling surfaces, open mouthed panting began when the air temperature was increased still further, the evaporative cooling taking place on the surfaces of the throat.
 Panting has a larger effect on the deep body temperature, especially that of the brain, than sweating, even while the skin temperature remained high as a result of being in contact with the hot air.
-The nasal turbinals give an indication of the importance of panting in the kangaroos of the desert areas, those of the red kangaroo being much larger then those of the grey kangaroos that inhabit areas with less extreme temperatures (Tyndale-Biscoe, 2005).
+The nasal turbinals give an indication of the importance of panting in the kangaroos of the desert areas, those of the red kangaroo being much larger than those of the grey kangaroos that inhabit areas with less extreme temperatures (Tyndale-Biscoe, 2005).